As I was reading through The Jewish Press, a weekly Jewish orthodox newspaper published in

-If one looks hard enough, he/she will find that every state has its own collection of outdated, silly
+If one looks hard enough, he/she will find that every state has its own collection of outdated,

+them.
 Most of these laws are so old, lawmakers themselves aren't even aware that many of them exist.

 - In Connecticut, a pickle cannot be sold unless it bounces.
 This law was originally enacted in 1948 to prevent fraudulent